-Updated 2020: Energy Star and RG&E Rebates for Heaters in Rochester, NY
+Updated 2021: Energy Star and RG&E Rebates in Rochester, NY

-(Originally published January 2020 - Updated May 26,2020) Today, you can receive anywhere from a hundred to a few thousand dollars in rebates for your new heater thanks to Smart Energy in Rochester, NY, and the federal Energy Star program.
+Today, you can receive anywhere from a hundred to a few thousand dollars in rebates for your new HVAC system thanks to Smart Energy in Rochester, NY, and the federal Energy Star program.

 These groups offer incentives for homeowners to install energy-efficient appliances that use less gas, oil, or electricity than other models.
 The rebates are easy to get.
 But, you have to choose the right equipment and make sure you apply for them correctly.